SIGN Me up

 Looking for part-time jobs for photographers that won’t derail your business dreams?
 I totally get it – I’ve been there.
 When my photography income wasn’t cutting it during my transition from weddings to newborn work, I found myself in that terrifying place where bills don’t care about your artistic vision and the mortgage company isn’t interested in your SEO timeline.

 But here’s what I discovered after working part-time for 18 months while building my photography business: you already have way more marketable skills than you realize.
-And the right part-time work can actually boost your photography business instead of derailing it.
+And the right part-time work can actually boost your photography business instead of derailing it — but it’s just one piece of the bigger picture when it comes to making money as a photographer.

 But before we dive in—Hi!
-I’m Melissa, and I’m an SEO expert here to help portrait photographers finally get found by their dream clients on Google—without the technical overwhelm.
-Whether you need done-for-you SEO services, step-by-step coaching through my proven system, or monthly blogging strategies (like my Blogging Club membership!), I’ve got the tools to transform your invisible website into a client-attracting machine.
+I’m Melissa—an SEO expert helping portrait photographers get found by dream clients on Google, without the tech overwhelm.
+Whether you want done-for-you services, coaching, or blogging strategies, I’ve got you covered.
 Ready to stop being the best-kept secret in your market?

 After 15+ years in photography and coaching hundreds of photographers, I can tell you that most of us completely underestimate our skill set.
 When I was transitioning from wedding photography to newborn work, I faced this exact situation.
 My SEO wasn’t ranking yet, I’d stopped taking weekend weddings, and the mortgage company definitely didn’t care about my artistic pivot.